mjwhitta/pptxt/README.md

 $ ./install_pptxt.sh
 ```

 The default install directory is `~/bin`.
-You can change this by passing in the install directory of you choice like below:
+You can change this by providing the install directory of your choice like below:

 ```bash
 $ ./install_pptxt.sh ~/scripts